March 14th, 2019

 Product design, regardless of the industry, is changing continuously, under the influence of many factors.
-Here are five of the most important trends that any product designer should know about:
+Here are five of the most important trends in product design that you should know about:

 Product Design Trends 1.
 3D Printing

 Product designers, engineers, and manufacturers have started to adopt 3D printing in their work process.
 Becoming increasingly affordable, 3D printers enable the generation of cost-efficient physical prototypes of products early in the design process and ensure more refined end products.

 3D printed models are also useful in communicating the design intent to manufacturers, who can better determine the costs and identify potential issues that may arise during the manufacturing process.
 In this way, it is possible to clarify any questions that may be apparent when interpreting the CAD models.

 Mechanical products are not just mechanical anymore.
 In most cases, they include electronic parts or software.
-With the emergence of the Internet of Things, the entire mechanical world is evolving.
+With the emergence of the Internet of Things (IoT), the entire mechanical world is evolving.
 From consumer goods like watches, home appliances or automobiles to industrial products, such as valves or HVAC equipment, products are becoming smarter and technology-dependent.
 It’s time to build bridges between departments and create interdisciplinary teams.
 Industry 4.0 is coming.

 It’s no secret that there is a tendency towards a globalized world.
 To achieve scale economies, companies need to leverage their product development investments by delivering their products to every available market.

 When talking about manufacturing, the fact that companies perform mass production in factories located in developing countries is already old news.
 Global cooperation in product design is not only a new trend but a very productive one.
 With the constant pressure for innovation that the market is putting on companies, globalization can help meet the demands for quality and aesthetic innovation through collaboration and optimized use of resources.

 As Adina Shorr put it in an article for Desktop Engineering, “this type of global sharing of product design processes is the next-step response to the basic market paradigm of “better-faster-cheaper”.